39 Years Ago Today

 The next day the charges were dropped.
 The crown attorney, “It is always a key issue to find criminal intent, and I am satisfied there was none here.”

-Which does pretty much tell you everything you need to know about Billy Martin.
+That pretty much tells you everything you need to know about Billy Martin.

 Paul Godfrey went to New York to apologize to Winfield in person.

-Apparently, the seagull had an autopsy (they do autopsies on seagulls?), and they found that the seagull was not well before being hit by the ball, which explains why it didn’t avoid the ball.
-They said that it would have died within the next couple of weeks anyway.
+The seagull had an autopsy (they do autopsies on seagulls?
+How would you like that job?), and they found that the seagull was not well before being hit by the ball, which explains why it didn’t avoid the ball.
+They said it would have died within the next couple of weeks anyway.

 The following winter, Winfield came to Toronto and brought a painting he got someone to do, with seagulls flying and a red maple left, which he put up for auction.
 It raised $32,000